 - Single Action/Double Action (SA/DA)- This type of trigger can either be used to release the hammer or to cock and release the hammer on trigger pull.

 The trigger pull refers to the amount of pressure required for the trigger to complete its function.
-Some have a “hair trigger” which requires very little pressure and are typically found on single action weapons like the 1911.
+Some have a “hair trigger” which requires very little pressure and are typically found on single action pistols like the 1911.

 Sometimes, you’ll also hear the term “long trigger pull” which means the distance the trigger has to travel to complete its action is long.
 Many double action pistols have a long trigger pull.
 My Sig Sauer is a prime example of this.